 It is compulsory to use the latest version of the software and AO documentation, as they are not backwards compatible.
 ISOC normally avoids updates of these between the issue of an AO and the deadline for proposals.
-Users are therefore advised to sign-up to the email distribution list by sending an email to the INTEGRAL helpdesk (inthelp@sciops.esa.int), with the text "update distribution list" in the subject.
-This will provide information on the software and documentation provided by ISOC.
+To receive any important information about updates, users are advised to sign-up to the INTEGRAL Newsletter via https://integralnews.esac.esa.int/lists/.
 Observers, who have signed up during previous AOs, need not to re-apply.
 Questions concerning the instruments, the AO and anything related to the mission, should be directed to the Helpdesk (Section 3.2).